-[\506] C. Risk of Negligent-Entrustment Claim from Criminal Activity
+C. Risk Of Negligent-Entrustment Claim From Criminal Activity

-The trustee should also avoid the risk of loss to other trust assets resulting from the improper use of trust assets by a beneficiary or other third person.
+The trustee should also take care to avoid the risk of loss to other trust assets resulting from the improper use of trust assets by a beneficiary or other third person.